What defines a Criminal Record in Kentucky?

 Kentucky History and Accuracy of Criminal Records

 The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
-Kentucky criminal records archives usually tend to go back as far as the 1970s.
-When criminal and arrest data starts to centralize and compile into an organized database much like we use today.
+Kentucky criminal records archives usually tend to go back as far as the 1970s, when criminal and arrest data were first centralized and compiled into an organized database much like we use today.
 Accuracy was more commonly affected by a human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+However, by the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer.
+As a result of this, the information provides on StateRecords.org will vary from person to person.

 Kentucky Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
-Soon after passage of this first Megan's Law, the federal government requires all states to set up sex offender registries and offer the public with information about those registered.
+Soon after passage of this first Megan's Law, the federal government implemented a law, requiring all states to set up sex offender registries offering the public with information about those registered.
 People convicted of sexual abuse, rape, and sodomy are required to register as sex offenders in Kentucky.